lsst-dm/dmtn-164/index.rst

 makes this a data passing problem rather than a library problem.
 The prepuller can then read the file for the source of things to prepull.

+The scanner is something we can implement as a separate process from the Hub, that communicates its results by updating the JupyterHub YAML file.
+This can either be a process that runs in the JupyterHub container, or a separate pod.

 Prepuller
 =========